-Most account managers have bachelor's degrees from business administration schools, although degrees in communications and statistical math can also prepare you for important aspects of the position.
+Many account managers have a bachelor's degree from a business administration school, although degree programs in communications and statistical math can also prepare you for important aspects of the position.
 Helpful subjects to study include management, law, accounting, marketing, finance, economics and mathematics.
-Graduate degrees in business or management may be advantageous for candidates seeking leadership or senior management positions.
+Graduate degree programs in business or management may be advantageous for candidates seeking leadership or senior management positions.

 Once your account manager education is over and you've taken your place in the working world, attending conferences and other industry events can go a long way toward keeping your account management game as sharp as it can be.
 What's more, certification courses and membership in such organizations as the Strategic Account Management Association (SAMA) may help you acquire new skills, grow your professional network and stay on the cutting edge of emerging techniques and technologies in the field.